 Since the texture of my hair won’t allow me to play with length or style, the only option I have really is to go for a hair colour for women.
 And with thick, long hair, you’ve got to be really careful with what you do, chemical damage takes years to undo.

 So here’s my solution!
-It’s been so much fun, and had been exactly what I needed!
+It’s been so much fun, and exactly what I needed!
 I decided to get a funky bright ombre panel, a hair colour that suits girls really well.

 Five hours in a salon chair, 3 cappuccinos later, and pocket significantly lighter, I walk out with a new pep in my step!
 Yes, bleaching my hair almost white was painful to watch (they need to do it before applying such a bright colour), but it’s only one thick band so I’m not worried about affecting the overall health of my tresses.
 The good thing now is that while the blue-purple ombré hair colour gradually fades, the zesty girl in me is already thinking of what new colour combination to try out next!
 Suggestions, anyone??

 HAVE A STORY IDEA FOR POPxo?
 If you want to hear about it, we can write about it!
 Just tell us your idea here!